dalek-cryptography/curve25519-dalek/README.md

-The standard variants of batch signature verification (i.e. many signatures made with potentially many different public keys over potentially many different message) is available via the `batch` feature.
+The standard variants of batch signature verification (i.e. many signatures made with potentially many different public keys over potentially many different messages) is available via the `batch` feature.
 It uses synthetic randomness, as noted above.
+Batch verification requires allocation, so this won't function in heapless settings.

+Batch verification is slightly faster with the `std` feature enabled, since it permits us to use `rand::thread_rng`.

 ### Deterministic Batch Signature Verification